pendo-io/pendo-mobile-sdk/migration-docs/android-2.x-to-3.x-migration.md

 ## Changes Relevant to All Native Android Apps

-The following deprecated APIs have benn removed.
+The following deprecated APIs have been removed.
 Follow these instructions to replace them:

 <table border =2>